 | Human-in-the-loop integration | Handled by the calling host | Can be modeled as explicit review tasks |

-In practice, many production systems use both layers together: MCP to give each agent rich local tools and context, and A2A when one agent's planner needs to delegate work to a separate specialist agent running in another environment or organization.
-The references at the end of this article link to the current protocol specs and community discussions.
+In practice, many production systems use both layers together: MCP to give each agent detailed local tools and context, and A2A when one agent's planner needs to delegate work to a separate specialist agent running in another environment or organization.
+The references at the end link to the current protocol specs and community discussions.

 Microsoft's AutoGen[1] popularized a conversation-based multi-agent pattern where agents communicate through messages.
 That design space overlaps with work like ChatDev[16], where agents role-play as software developers in a collaborative environment.
 In current AgentChat releases, chat-style teams such as SelectorGroupChat, RoundRobinGroupChat, and Swarm coexist with directed workflows through GraphFlow.[17]

-For the team abstractions below, the main contract is still the shared conversation history plus team policies such as speaker selection and termination conditions.
-The implementation below focuses on SelectorGroupChat, which is the clearest example of message-oriented coordination.
+For these team abstractions, the main contract is still the shared conversation history plus team policies such as speaker selection and termination conditions.
+The snippet below uses SelectorGroupChat, which is the clearest example of message-oriented coordination.

 This snippet requires autogen-agentchat, autogen-ext[openai], and OpenAI credentials.
+It uses GPT-5.6 Luna as a cost-sensitive selector model.
+AutoGen accepts explicit model_info when its installed release doesn't yet recognize a new OpenAI model ID, which keeps capability checks separate from framework release cadence.[18][19]
 It constructs a team; running it calls the configured model.

 1from autogen_agentchat.agents import AssistantAgent